-- Enforceable when terminated without cause?
-Yes, under some circumstances.
+- Enforceable when terminated without cause? – Yes, under some circumstances.

-- Employee non-solicitation agreement permitted?
-Yes
+- Employee non-solicitation agreement permitted? – Yes.

-- Customer non-solicitation agreements permitted?
-Yes
+- Customer non-solicitation agreements permitted? – Yes.

-- Statute of Limitations for Breach of Contract: 15 years
+- Statute of Limitations for Breach of Contract: 15 years.

 Kentucky courts routinely uphold time limitations varying from six months to two years.
 If an employer can show a unique situation or interest, a longer duration might be justified.

-Non-compete agreements entered into at the time an employee begins employment are deemed to have sufficient consideration through the actual start of employment.
+Non-compete agreements entered into when an employee begins employment are deemed to have sufficient consideration through the actual start of employment.
 If an employer wishes to impose a non-compete agreement on an employee after the start of employment, some additional consideration other than continued employment is necessary.

 This consideration could include additional training, improved benefits, cash or monetary compensation, promotion, or a promise of job protection.